JS Collections Ltd

 If JS Collections are chasing you, you may have other debts too.
 Consider these formal solutions:

-Individual Voluntary Arrangement (IVA) - Write off up to 70% of debt with one affordable monthly payment.
+Individual Voluntary Arrangement (IVA) - Possible write-off of qualifying debt after completion with one affordable monthly payment.
 Check if you qualify.

 Debt Management Plan - Reduce monthly payments to what you can afford.